WickedElm/feature_residuals_with_pretraining/README.md

 This repo contains the code needed to support the paper titled "Autoencoder Feature Residuals for Network Intrusion Detection:  Unsupervised Pre-training for Improved Performance".
 Note that this code contains dependencies on external services such as Weights and Biases and other python libraries.

+## Extended book chapter code for recurrent neural networks
+The code for the extended book chapter for recurrent neural networks can be found here:  [https://github.com/WickedElm/feature_residuals_with_pretraining_rnn](https://github.com/WickedElm/feature_residuals_with_pretraining_rnn)

 # Executing Code
 Assuming all of the dependencies are in place such as an account on Weights and Biases one can execute experiments by each dataset or all at once.